 Charlotte Salomon was a German-born Jewish artist of significant achievement and greater promise but aged just 26, and pregnant with her first child, she died in a gas chamber at Auschwitz.

 The crowning achievement of Charlotte’s tragically short life, Leben? oder Theater?
 (Life? or Theater?), is a project that combines autobiographical paintings with text and musical notation.
-And it is this work above all else that has been evoked with such great care and dexterity in David Foenkinos’ latest novel, Charlotte, translated into English by Sam Taylor, and available from Canongate in early 2017.
+And it is this work above all else that has been evoked with such great care and dexterity in David Foenkinos’ latest novel, Charlotte, translated into English by Sam Taylor.

 For years, I took notes.